Azure/Avere/src/terraform/examples/centos/README.md

 * remove swap partition, as this will eat up your ops on your OS disk.
 As an alternative, the Azure Linux Agent (waagent) can configure a swap partition as outlined in the setup instructions

-* if you want to enable cloud-init, please follow the instructions for [preparing CentOS for cloud-init on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/cloudinit-prepare-custom-image#preparing-rhel-76--centos-76)
+* to enable cloud-init, follow the instructions for [preparing CentOS for cloud-init on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/cloudinit-prepare-custom-image#preparing-rhel-76--centos-76)

-* if you want to run without the WAAgent (and no cloud-init) follow the instructions around [Creating generalized images without a provisioning agent](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/no-agent)
+* to run without the WAAgent (and no cloud-init) follow the instructions [Creating generalized images without a provisioning agent](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/no-agent)

 # Prepare Image Size and Format for Azure

 Azure requires the following image file requirements:
-1. fixed VHD with a ".vhd extension
+1. fixed VHD with a ".vhd" extension
 1. byte aligned to 1MB chunks + a 512K footer

 There are two approaches to converting and resizing the image: